John T. Edge to remain director, while Southern Foodways Alliance maps a more inclusive future

 In the webinar, Edge acknowledged that the White power structures needed to change but argued for a “gradualism” approach, which the committee specifically rejected in its statement on Tuesday. (“We want to say explicitly that gradualism is not an acceptable response to problems of institutional racism and patriarchy; and diversity and inclusion are neither the same as nor acceptable proxies for equity.”)

-More specifically, however, Edge noted he was already planning his departure from SFA.
+More specifically, however, Edge noted he was already planning his departure from the SFA.
 “I’ve been in my position 20 years,” Edge told Wey in June.
 “It’s time for me to get out of the way.
 I recognize that and embrace that.”

 The calls for Edge’s ouster were different than those demanding the removal of Adam Rapoport as editor of Bon Appétit magazine in June.
 There were no damning photos of Edge.
 There were no charges of pay inequity between Black and White employees.
 No, Edge was accused of being the White gatekeeper of an organization dedicated to the American South, where Whites have always held power, sometimes through vicious means.
 Critics say his position has also made him a leading voice on Southern food, earning him book deals, plum freelance assignments and even a TV gig as host and writer of “True South” on ESPN.